 If you’re new to survey taking, you may be concerned about providing your personal information to survey companies.
-In age where identity-theft issues and hacked accounts are a concern, it’s wise to be careful about who you share your personal details with.
+In an age where identity-theft issues and hackers are a serious concern, it’s wise to be careful about who you share your personal details with.

-Even if you are a privacy-vigilant, you can still take online surveys safely and securely if you follow a few easy guidelines.
+Even if you are a vigilant about your privacy, you can still take online surveys safely and securely if you follow a few easy guidelines.

 First thing’s first, protect your email address